ronaldoussoren/asl/doc/index.rst

 library is a low-level logging library, meant as a replacement for the syslog API.

-The library supports Python 2.7 and 3.2 or later.
-The library itself should also work with Python 2.6 and 3.0, the command-line interface ("python3 -m asl") uses features introduced in
+The library supports Python 3.6 or later.
-Python 2.7 and 3.2.

 .. note::